Quinten-008/klo/README.md

 service cloud.firestore {
   match /databases/{database}/documents {

+    // Users: anyone can read profiles (needed for username search before login)
-    // Users can read all profiles, only write their own match /users/{uid} {
+    // Only the owner can write their own document match /users/{uid} {
-      allow read: if request.auth != null;
+      allow read: if true;
-      allow write: if request.auth.uid == uid;
+      allow write: if request.auth != null && request.auth.uid == uid;

       // Friend requests: only the recipient can read/update match /friendRequests/{fromUid} {